anarticho/binject/README.md

 - [data] an ASCII string to be interpreted from provided flag.

 Flag determine the way [data] will be outputed as:
-- 'of' as output file name to write on.
+- 'of' as output file name to write on:
+    - shall contains ".bin" extension.
+    - overwritten if already exists.
 - 's' as ASCII string.
 - 'x' as hexadecimal string:
     - input as ASCII.